dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 ![Alt text](resources/cubesat1.png)

-Go to `Code Generator` page, and select `copy only the necessary library files`.
+Go to `Code Generator` page, and select `Copy only the necessary library files`.
 It's not strictly necessary but I like to keep it clean.

 ![Alt text](resources/cubesat2.png)